top of page

 Best Restaurants in Bacalar: Chiltepín Marisquillos📌, Nixtamal📌

-Bacalar is a remote town in the south of the peninsula, close to the border with Belize, and a good 5 to 6-hour drive from Mérida or Cancun.
+Bacalar is a remote and utterly lush exotic town in the south of the peninsula, close to the border with Belize, a good 5 to 6-hour drive from Mérida or Cancun.
+This is perhaps the longest of the drives in the peninsula as apart from Uxmal, there is no other interesting stop between Merida and Bacalar.

 One other restaurant that makes hype in the area is Nixtamal📌.
 Unfortunately just before we were seated the venue sank into darkness thanks to an electricity blackout in Bacalar that night.
 The locals spoke about the wood-fired Chocolate Salmon (that this restaurant is famous for) cooked in a traditional pre-Hispanic stove made of mud and sand.
 Maybe a reason to return for sure.